 - Does Asana offer a free version?
 Yes, Asana offers a free plan

 - Does Asana have a mobile project management app?
 Yes, it’s available for Android and iOS

 Trello is a collaborative software tool that uses kanban boards, lists and cards to help teams organize and prioritize their work.
 It’s a highly visual tool that provides users with three tiers of information with drag-and-drop editing.
-It has real-time updates and is easy to onboard teams, who’ll find its graphic interface intuitive to use.
+It has real-time updates and is easy to onboard teams who will find its graphic interface intuitive to use.

-But the tool is sort of a one-trick pony.
-While it does that one trick well, there are no Gantt charts in Trello, which is going to limit users’ ability to plan their projects.
-That means no task dependencies.
-Even the kanban is limited, in that you can only use one board or project.
-Additionally, there are no customized tags, and it has little email integration.
-It’s also not a great fit for larger teams or larger projects.
+But Trello is a bit of a one-trick pony.
+While it does that one trick well, there are no Gantt charts in Trello, which limits users’ ability to plan their projects or set task dependencies.
+Even the kanban is limited in that you can only use one board or project.
+Additionally, there are no customized tags and it has little email integration.

 - Standard plan: $5 user/month

 - Enterprise plan: $17.50 user/month (min 25 users)